top of page

 • Second-time bankruptcy will last for a minimum of 24 months, but you will be bankrupt for 36 months if you are over the earnings limit.

-• In a third bankruptcy situation, an application to court is required for your discharge.
+• In a third bankruptcy situation, you are needed to go to court.
 The court will decide how long you will be bankrupt (it will be for more than three years if there are excess earnings).

-For insights into debt management, read How to Manage Debt through Financial Planning?
+For insights into debt management, read our blog post – How to Manage Debt through Financial Planning?

 Require Assistance?